Brookesloci/vertebrate_u_Ne_GS/README.md

 The primary dataset and phylogenetic tree are from Bergeron et al. (2023).
 Census population estimates were compiled from the PanTheria database, the IUCN Red List, and published literature.

-## Code

-The R scripts used for the statistical analysis and figure generation are located in the `code/` directory.